AdobeDocs/journey-optimizer.fr-FR/help/using/campaigns/create-campaign.md

    >[!NOTE]
    >
-   >Les individus appartenant à un segment qui n’a pas l’identité sélectionnée (espace de nommage) parmi leurs différentes identités ne seront pas ciblés par la campagne.
+   >Les individus appartenant à un segment qui n’a pas l’identité sélectionnée (espace de noms) parmi leurs différentes identités ne seront pas ciblés par la campagne.

    <!--If you are are creating an API-triggered campaign, the **[!UICONTROL cURL request]** section allows you to retrieve the **[!UICONTROL Campaign ID]** to use in the API call.
 [Learn more](api-triggered-campaigns.md)-->